 The law does not apply to cases where the government is immune due to discretionary functions, such as policy-making decisions, or in cases where immunity is “explicitly preserved by law.”

-Given these complexities, it’s essential to consult an attorney to navigate South Carolina’s sovereign immunity laws and understand when and how to bring a valid claim against the government.
-The experienced Summerville car accident attorneys at Murphy Crantford Meehan will be able to vigorously defend you in your claim against the South Carolina government and get you the justice and the compensation you deserve.
+Given these complexities, it’s essential to consult an experienced Summerville car accident lawyer to navigate South Carolina’s sovereign immunity laws and understand when and how to bring a valid claim against the government.
+The experienced road defect accident attorneys in Summerville at Murphy Crantford Meehan will be able to vigorously defend you in your claim against the South Carolina government and get you the justice and the compensation you deserve.

-A skilled Summerville car accident attorney can help gather the necessary evidence to prove that defective road conditions caused the accident.
+A skilled road defect accident lawyer in Summerville can help gather the necessary evidence to prove that defective road conditions caused the accident.
 This proof involves investigating the scene, obtaining expert testimony, and understanding both traffic laws and rules and regulations involving road maintenance and the parties responsible for maintaining the roads (or failing to do so).
+A skilled attorney can also help victims recover compensation for their injuries.

 Perhaps the most important part of a defective road accident claim is identifying the culprit in the first place.
 Common road defects that can lead to accidents include potholes, missing guardrails, uneven pavement, poorly designed roadways, inadequate signage, and shoulder drop-offs.
 Your attorney will conduct a thorough investigation of the road conditions during the accident to determine whether any of these hazards were present.
 And this investigation will, of course, involve gathering evidence.